TheGreatAlphaA/Maple-bot/README.md

 ## How To Use
 <span id="how-to-use"></span>

 To clone and run this application, you'll need [Git](https://git-scm.com), [Python 3.9+](https://www.python.org/downloads/), and [FFmpeg](https://ffmpeg.org/download.html)  installed on your computer.
+You will also need a MySQL database installed and accessible from your local network.
 From your command line:

 #### Installing the required dependancies
 ```bash